 (2) Accordingly, the legal services lawyer cannot reveal client confidences or secrets to auditors from the legal services corporation, or to anyone else;

-(7) Despite our statements in (5) and (6) above, if the information to be disclosed is a matter of some public record that shows that the client is a client of the legal services office or one or more of its attorneys, the matter is not "secret" merely because it identifies the client;
+(3) Despite our statements above, if the information to be disclosed is a matter of some public record that shows that the client is a client of the legal services office or one or more of its attorneys, the matter is not "secret" merely because it identifies the client;

 We are mindful of the importance of audits where public funds are involved, and readily agree that a mere review of statistical data is hardly a satisfactory inspection.
-We are also aware that EC 4-3 holds that, unless the client directs otherwise, a lawyer may give "limited information from his files to an outside agency necessary for statistical, bookkeeping, or other legitimate purposes, -" (emphasis added).
-In our opinion "limited information" and "other legitimate purposes" are terms too vague to be the basis for a decision condoning the disclosure of client confidences or secrets.
+We are also aware that Rule 1.6, MRPC, holds that, unless the client directs otherwise, a lawyer may not give out information relating to the representation of the client unless the disclosure is impliedly authorized in order to carry out the representation.